Indonesia imposes moratorium on new palm oil plantations

-JAKARTA, Indonesia (AP) — Indonesia’s president has signed a moratorium on new palm oil development and ordered a review of existing plantations in a blow to an industry blamed for environmental destruction and worker exploitation.
+JAKARTA, Indonesia (AP) — Indonesia’s president has signed a moratorium on new palm oil development and ordered a review of existing plantations, an official said Thursday, in a blow to an industry blamed for environmental destruction and worker exploitation.

-Prabianto Mukti Wibowo, a deputy minister at the Coordinating Ministry for Economic Affairs, said Thursday the moratorium, first announced after devastating fires in 2015, will last three years.
+Prabianto Mukti Wibowo, a deputy minister at the Coordinating Ministry for Economic Affairs, said the moratorium, first announced by president Joko Widodo after devastating fires in 2015, will last three years.

-He said it’s needed because many planned plantations are inside natural forests and also to clarify the legal rights of smallholders.
+He told The Associated Press it’s needed because many planned plantations are inside natural forests and also to clarify the legal rights of villagers and smallholders.

-Palm oil, mainly produced in Malaysia and Indonesia, is used in a vast number of products from cosmetics to snacks.
+Palm oil, mainly produced in Malaysia and Indonesia, is used in a vast number of products globally from cosmetics to snacks and is a big export earner for both countries, though most of the profits go to a few conglomerates.

 Most Read Business Stories